asifakonjee/Fedora-KDE-Minimal/README.md

 fastestmirror=True

-# Ctrl S to save and then Ctrl Q to exit.
+### Ctrl S to save and then Ctrl Q to exit micro editor.
 ## Then run the following commands:
 - git clone https://gitlab.com/asifakonjee/fedora-kde-minimal.git
 - cd fedora-kde-minimal/